prateek0809/OIBSIP-Task-2-Spam-Mail-Detection/README.md

    ```

 ## Data
-The dataset used for training and testing can be found in the `data` directory.
+The dataset used for training and testing can be found in this same repository.

 ## Contributing
 Contributions to this project are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.